jonlinnell/ll-travel/README.md

-# london-travel
+# London Travel
-A simple mobile-first web app for checking travel information in London and the UK.
+A simple mobile-first React app for checking public transport information in London and the UK.

-Originally built for Loughborough University London, but easily customisable.
+Originally built for Loughborough University London, but fairly easily customisable.

 | | |
 |:-------------------------:|:-------------------------:|